 The Theory of Language Concentration requires two subjects at semester IV or higher in different languages, plus one linguistic theory subject.
 The current Concentration advisor is Suzanne Flynn.

 Classes in the SILC Concentration are taught in English and enable students to study other cultures and societies, either in tandem with or separate from study of a target language.
-Concentrations in SILC require three subjects with a coherent theme or area of focus, selected in consultation with the SILC advisor.
+Concentrations in SILC require three, twelve-unit subjects with a coherent theme or area of focus, selected in consultation with the SILC advisor.
 The current Concentration advisor is Emma Teng.

 Commencing at semester III of the language curriculum, the minor consists of six subjects, five of which may overlap with the 8-subject HASS GIR.
 The sixth subject is counted toward units beyond GIR.
 Content classes are taught in the target language or in English (13-unit “Language Option” versions of subjects taught in English include additional coursework in the target language).
 See the 21G minor degree charts for full requirements.